Ryan Buus, P.T., D.P.T.

 Other curriculum content and directed learning activities include assisting with teaching lectures and laboratory coursework, clinical mentoring and teaching physical therapy students, and observing other medical specialty practices.

-Requirements for residency completion include attending and presenting at journal clubs and educational Grand Rounds, as well as completing a final research project chosen from one of these options:
+Requirements for residency completion include presenting at outpatient study groups and educational grand rounds, completion of a department Evidence Informed Practice Document, as well as completing a final research project chosen from one of these options:

 Mayo Clinic School of Health Sciences is committed to developing and maintaining the best education programs.
 The curriculum and other aspects of this program are routinely assessed and changed as necessary to ensure the highest quality training.